Decorating the Christmas tree is a wonderful tradition for the family. I love how a tree reflects your own personality.

 2. Find a Small Tree to Decorate

 I found mine at Walmart at the after-Christmas sale for just $3 a few years back.
 It even had lights already on it.
-It was such a good deal, that I bought three of them and decorate each one with a different theme.
+It was such a good deal that I bought three of them and decorated each one with a different theme.

 I place the diminutive tree on a box to give it a little elevation.

 3. Start Decorating: Tips for Hanging the Baskets

 Set up the tree, then hang the baskets on the branches.
 It's easy to slip the handles onto the branches or tie them on with red yarn bows or ribbon.
 You can use gold thread to tie them on the tree as well.

 I put the larger baskets lower down and the smaller ones near the top where you can see them better.
 Some that are a little too large get placed around the base of the tree.